 |The Itsukushima Shrine, Hatsukaichi, Hiroshima Prefecture, Japan.
 Photo by Andy Finley, Hanshi|

 Some sensei of Juko Kai International and Seiyo Shorin Ryu teach these koryu arts and the only other association I found on the internet that includes naginata training is the US Naginata Federation.
-However, there is a major difference in the JKI and SKI arts from the USNF arts.
-The JKI and SKI arts are traditional combat arts, while the USNF is sport art.
-When I searched for associations that teach sojutsu in the US, only JKI and Seiyo Shorin-Ryu came up.
+However, there is a major difference in JKI and SKI arts from the USNF arts.
+The JKI and SKI arts are traditional combat arts, while the USNF is sport.
+When I searched associations that teach sojutsu in the US, only JKI and Seiyo Shorin-Ryu came up.

 |Arizona samurai who tested for naginata certification |

 included Shihan Neal Adam (6th dan), Sensei Bill Borea (3rd dan), Sensei

 Ryan Harden (1st dan), Sensei Patrick Scofield (1st dan), Scott Pritchett

 The yari was a spear favored by some samurai and warrior monks in the historical past of Japan.
 Yari was one of a group of nihonto (Japanese blades) (日本刀) that included yari (槍), naginata (薙刀), katana (刀), wakizashi (脇差), seoidachi (also known as odachi - 大太刀), and tanto (短刀).
 When I was in the US Army, we trained with bayonets fixed to an M16.
 Learning the art of sojutsu would have given me great advantage in training with the bayonet.
 But I was not introduced to this art until the early 1990s.

 |Sensei Bill Borea (with bokken) and Sensei Patrick Scofield (with naginata) at the Arizona |